 TRAILHEAD.
 An access point to a trail, often accompanied by various public facilities, such as a parking area, drinking water, restrooms, informational signs, and staging areas.
+Trailhead facilities that are designed specifically for equestrian needs within FLSRA are sometimes referred to as equestrian staging areas or horse assembly areas.

 TRAIL LOG.
-An inventory of the physical features and conditions of a trail by trail footage.
+An inventory of the physical features and conditions of a trail-by-trail footage.

-WATERSHED.
-A region or area that is joined peripherally by a water parting formation, such as a ridge, hill, or mountain range, and that drains into the same water course or body.
+TRIO MAINTENANCE.
+A type of annual or cyclical maintenance performed on trails which includes: 1) brushing, 2) slough removal (removing the material built up on the inside hinge of the trail bed), and 3) berm removal (removing the material built up on the outside hinge of the trail bed).
+A A A B WATERSHED.
+A region or area that is joined peripherally by a water-parting formation, such as a ridge, hill, or mountain range, and that drains into the same water course or body.